rbvegas/StatiCSharp/Documentation/README.md

 ﻿# Documentation

 Welcome to *StatiC#*'s documentation.
 This collection contains documentation focused on helping you understand how to use StatiC#'s various features and capabilities.
+If you need a [project template](/ProjectTemplate) to get started, feel free to use [this](/ProjectTemplate).

-## "How to"'s
+## How to's

 - [Content template file](HowTo/content-template.md)
 - [Using GitMode](HowTo/using_gitmode.md)